tyler-cranmer/NFT-Project/README.md

 # NFT Solidity Project in Hardhat

 This is the backend to my fullstack NFT project.
-You will find two different contracts that are developed for different purposes.
+You will find two different contracts that were developed for different purposes.
 NFT.sol consist of a standard NFT smart contract and NFT2.sol that utilizes more complex code including a merkle tree white listing implementation.

 ## Installation